 Now, in this moment, while you are reading this text, you are part of this sick and mad society, which you, we all, can only escape by renewing our minds and changing our habits.

-And it’s not like people haven’t tried before or done incredibly great work.
+And it’s not like people haven’t tried this before.
+Incredible progress has been made.
 Every step that has been taken has led to this moment, and we wouldn’t be here without it.

 But unfortunately, until now, this fight has been very frustrating and paradox for many of us, who have been trying to do the work and create these changes for so long:

 Those well-adjusted to this sick society, who think they are doing fine, do so because they have suppressed so many of their feelings and emotions and pushed through so many of their own warnings that they don’t even notice any more how horrible and wrong their behaviour is.

 A behaviour which ultimately is also hurting themselves and their own families.

 They think they are the winners, yet the idea that having individual winners itself was something more positive, than working for collective wins, shows that their perception and values are misguided.